jvde-github/AIS-catcher/README.md

 **Edge** version:
 - smaller default icons and setting option to set icon size
 - setting option to define width of vesseltracks
+- performance improvements for TCP input and UDP output

 **v0.56** has recently added:
 - small performance improvements in map rendering